sandermak/java-next-labs/01-modules/README.md

 ## 02. services

 Goal of this exercise is to learn how services can be used to decouple modules through a shared interface.
 Further instructions are in the `02-services-begin` directory.

-## 03. automatic-modules

-Goal of this exercise is to learn how to use automatic modules.
-Automatic modules are non-modular JAR files (meaning they do not have a module descriptor) that are put on the module path rather than classpath.